felleg/felleg.gitlab.io-backup/content/posts/WhatThisBlogIsAbout.md

 cover = ""
 tags = ["road map", "blog", "future"] keywords = ["", ""]
-description = "While owning a blog is the web certainly is cool, it is what one does with it that truly matters.
+description = "While owning a blog on the web certainly is cool, what one does with it is that truly matters.
 In this post, I will discuss ideas I have in store for this blog." showFullContent = false
 +++

-While owning a blog is the web certainly is cool, it is what one does with it that truly matters.
+While owning a blog on the web certainly is cool, what one does with it is that truly matters.
 Because it took me so long to finally have my own website, my mind is filled with ideas I am finally able to tackle.
 I am an expert in almost none of these topics.
-My goal is not to be the ultimate source of knowledge on the web. :stuck_out_tongue: Rather, discussing these subjects in the open and knowing that maybe I'll catch just one person's interest in the process is all the motivation I need!
+My goal is not to be the ultimate source of knowledge on the web.
+Rather, knowing that maybe I'll catch just one person's interest in the process is all the motivation I need!

 Here are some potential blog topics I hope I'll get to discuss: